MicrosoftDocs/VBA-Docs/excel/Concepts/Excel-Performance/excel-tips-for-optimizing-performance-obstructions.md

 ### Use a subset range for multiple-index lookup

-In large worksheets, you may frequently need to look up by using multiple indexes, such as looking up product volumes in a country.
+In large worksheets, you may frequently need to look up by using multiple indexes, such as looking up product volumes in a country/region.
 To do this, you can concatenate the indexes and perform the lookup by using concatenated lookup values.
 However, this is inefficient for two reasons:

 - Concatenating strings is a calculation-intensive operation.